Manu’s Menu

 Instructions

-1. Mix the mulberries, lemon juice, and sugar in a pot.
+• Mix the mulberries, lemon juice, and sugar in a large pot.
+Cook over medium heat, stirring gently, until the sugar dissolves.

-4. After 20 minutes, when the jam appears like it is beginning to gel, put the fire off.
+• After about 20 minutes, when the jam looks like it’s beginning to gel, turn off the heat.

 If you prefer, blend the jam with a hand blender before storing it in sterilised jars.